-This month commemorates two years since the passing of Anthony Bourdain, one of the best storytellers we have ever seen in mainstream media.
+This month commemorates three years since the passing of Anthony Bourdain, one of the best storytellers of our times

 Tony is mostly known for his bestseller, "Kitchen Confidential," and the award-winning TV show Parts Unknown.
 Probably under the influence of Netflix's algorithm, I decided to rewatch the show, and the episode that he'd filmed in Kenya caught my attention.
 In Season 12 Episode 1, W.Kamau Bell joined him on this trip.
 As they talked to people on the ground, and the show went by, I felt I was immersed in an hour of Kenya's culture from my tiny couch in London.

 In the capital Nairobi, the duo meets a community group called Kibera Creative Arts, which provides affordable resources to the local working class to help them thrive in the arts.
 They also explore the robust queer scene with the help of an art collective To Revolutionary Type Love.
 Conversation with the organizers of a non-profit group, Box Girls, who teaches women how to fight and defend themselves.
 Meeting with the local matatu scene, who've made the party buses a popular method of transportation in Nairobi and talking to the conservationists at Lewa Wildlife Conservancy, who help to protect endangered species in Kenya.